NICHD-BSPC/intro-rnaseq-hpc/lessons/wk3_lesson02_STAR_qualimap.md

 ## Alignment file format: SAM/BAM

 The **Sequence Alignment Map format** (SAM) file is **a tab-delimited text file that contains all information from the FASTQ file, with additional fields containing alignment information for each read**.
 Specifically, we can obtain the genomic coordinates of where each read maps to in the genome and the quality of that mapping.
 A **BAM file is the binary, compressed version of the SAM file**.
 It is significantly smaller in size and is usually the file format requested for by downstream tools that require alignment data as input.
-The paper by [Heng Li et al](http://bioinformatics.oxfordjournals.org/content/25/16/2078.full) provides a lot more detail on the specification, and we will go into detail in the next lesson about how to
+The paper by [Heng Li et al](http://bioinformatics.oxfordjournals.org/content/25/16/2078.full) provides a lot more detail on the specification, and we will go into detail in the next lesson about how to work with SAM/BAM files.

 ![SAM1](../img/sam_bam.png)

 ## In Brief: STAR Alignment Strategy

-STAR is shown to have high accuracy and outperforms other aligners by more than a factor of 50 in mapping speed, but it is memory intensive.
+STAR is shown to have high accuracy and outperforms other aligners by more than a factor of 50 in mapping speed (depending on the comparison done), but it is memory intensive.
 The algorithm achieves this highly efficient mapping by performing a two-step process:

 1. Seed searching
 2. Clustering, stitching, and scoring